Reverendissimo/asocial/KEY_EXCHANGE_GUIDE.md

 - **Group isolation** (Family can't decrypt Work messages)
 - **Forward secrecy** (if key is compromised, only future messages are affected)

-This architecture ensures that contacts automatically get the right decryption key without any manual intervention!
+This architecture ensures that recipients automatically get the right decryption key without any manual intervention!